Quck News / Resources

 Here is some news from ACSED on the recent activities of your President and Board.
 Please be sure to renew your membership and encourage others to join.
 Remember, we are stronger together!!

-Along with Past President Catherine Campisi and Recording Secretary, Ralph Black, we are continuing discussion with CalHR, SPB, and the Department of Rehabilitation on implementing high priority recommendations for policy change to increase disability employment in state service.
-We are seeking to convene a meeting to further discuss changes to the LEAP program.
+- We are continuing discussion with CalHR, the State Personnel Board (SPB), and the Department of Rehabilitation (DOR) on implementing high priority recommendations for policy change from the 2015 Joint Project to increase disability employment in state service.
+In the past two months ACSED has met with the leadership from these three departments regarding these issues and hopes to soon engage in discussion of needed changes to the LEAP program.